rotheconrad/00_GATech_6720Class_Lab05/README.md

-# 00_GATech_6720Class_Lab05
+# GATech Class 6720 Lab05

 This is an assignment developed as Bioinformatics Lab 05 for Class 6720 - Environemntal Microbial Genomics at GA Tech.

 The objective of this lab is to identify the most abundant population for which a metagenome assembled genome (MAG) can be recovered.
 To do this, we will assembled an Illumina sequenced metagenomic sample from Pensacola beach sands collected during the Macodomonis oil spill.
 We will start with our metagenome in interleaved fasta format.
 The paired reads in this file have already been quality controlled for us.
 Our task will be to assembled the reads into contigs using the IDBA-UD assembler, cluster the contigs into bins (MAGs) using MaxBin2 and find the most abundant MAG, and then identify the nearest taxonomic assignment as well as the completeness, contamination, and quality scores for each MAG using the Microbial Genomes Atlas (MiGA).
 This lab has instructions optimized for the MicrobiomeOS virtual machine (VM) running Ubuntu.
 The virtual machine can be downloaded [here](http://enve-omics.ce.gatech.edu/microbiomeos/).

+A good overview of metagenomic sampling and analysis can be found [here](https://www.nature.com/articles/nbt.3935).

 This lab will require XXgb of disk space.
 I recommend to create and mount a virtual harddisk drive to the VM following these instructions:

-Add a second hard disk to your VM to increase disk space Takes 5 min or less.
+#### Add a second hard disk to your VM to increase disk space
+Takes 5 min or less.

 0. Make sure your VM is powered off.